SharonShih/What2Eat/README.md

 # What2Eat
 CMPE 195A & B Project
+### Prerequisite
+- Can only run on MacOS
+- Xcode is up to date

+### Set up the environment
+- To set up React Native, follow the steps on: https://facebook.github.io/react-native/docs/getting-started
+- Select `React Native CLI Quickstart` tab
+- Development OS:  `macOS` tab
+- Target OS:  `iOS` tab

+### To Run the simulator
 ``` Command
 //Open the terminal on your mac or macbook
 cd  <Whatever directory you want the folder to be>